 You can repeat this process to create multiple playbooks on the same template.

 Select a playbook name from the Playbook templates tab.

 If the playbook has any prerequisites, make sure to follow the instructions.

-Some playbooks will call other playbooks as actions.
+Some playbooks call other playbooks as actions.
 This second playbook is referred to as a nested playbook.
-In such a case, one of the prerequisites will be to first deploy the nested playbook.
+In such a case, one of the prerequisites is to first deploy the nested playbook.

-Some playbooks will require deploying a custom Logic Apps connector or an Azure Function.
-In such cases, there will be a Deploy to Azure link that will take you to the general ARM template deployment process.
+Some playbooks require deploying a custom Logic Apps connector or an Azure Function.
+In such cases, there is a Deploy to Azure link that takes you to the general ARM template deployment process.

 Select Create playbook to open the playbook creation wizard based on the selected template.
 The wizard has four tabs:

 Basics: Locate your new playbook (Logic Apps resource) and give it a name (can use default).

 Parameters: Enter customer-specific values that the playbook uses.
 For example, if this playbook sends an email to the SOC, you can define the recipient address here.
 This tab is shown only if the playbook has parameters.